rod-trent/MustLearnKQL/README.md

 # MustLearnKQL
-Code included as part of the MustLearnKQL blog series
+Code and queries included as part of the MustLearnKQL blog series